 \section{Optimality of the URE estimators}

-I show that the URE estimators defined in Section \ref{sec:risk-estimate} asymptotically achieve the smallest possible asymptotic MSE among all estimators in the corresponding class.
-In particular, this shows that the URE estimators dominate the EB methods, which has been widely used in applied work.
+I now show that the URE estimators defined in Section \ref{sec:risk-estimate} achieve the smallest possible asymptotic MSE among all estimators in the corresponding classes.
+I provide these optimality results for $\hat{\theta}^{\mathrm{URE}, \mathrm{m}}$ and $\hat{\theta}^{\mathrm{URE}, \mathrm{g}}$.
+An analogous result for $\hat{\theta}^{\mathrm{URE}, \mathrm{cov}}$ is deferred to Appendix \ref{appsec:opt-cov}, as the arguments are similar.
 The main step in establishing such optimality is to show that the corresponding UREs are uniformly close to the true risk.
-Since I use an unbiased estimate of risk, this more or less boils down to a uniform law of large numbers (ULLN) argument.
-I first establish a simple high-level result for a generic URE estimator, and verify that the conditions for this high-level result holds for each of the estimators, under appropriate lower level conditions.
+Since I use an unbiased estimate of risk, this essentially reduces to a uniform (weak) law of large numbers (ULLN) argument.
+I first establish a simple high-level result for a generic URE estimator and then verify that the conditions for this result hold for each estimator under appropriate lower-level conditions.